Your book is finished!

 You’ll be delighted to learn that I’m affordable and easy, and very, very good.
 Call me.
 Let’s work something out.

-Meghan Pinson is a freelance manuscript editor who works primarily on novels and nonfiction books.
+Meghan Pinson is a freelance editor who works primarily on novels and nonfiction books.
 She offers comprehensive manuscript critiques and a full range of editing services: copyediting, line editing, substantive editing, content editing, developmental editing, and post-editing cleanup.
 She’s quite friendly and will help your books become amazing, so if you’re into that sort of thing, you should get in touch with her soon.